 Now all you need to do is follow these steps to replace your garage door trim.

 Place a flat crowbar’s tip under the trim.
 Using a hammer, press on its back and push it in as far as it will go.
 You’ll then need to tug on the crowbar to remove the trim.
 Take the crowbar out and position it 24 inches to the left or right.
 Then, place in the tip and continue to take out any remaining trim.
 Repeat this procedure around the garage door.

 Take the trim in your hands and move it in a back-and-forth motion until it detaches.
 Don’t panic if it crumbles into pieces—this is normal.
 Remove all remaining nails from inside of the garage stud frame with a claw hammer and diagonal pliers.

 Now, from both inside and outside, you’ll need to get the sizes for the top of the garage door.
 If the trim is just found on the inside of the door opening, get the measurements for only the inside top door.
 With a miter saw, separate two pieces of trim to those sizes.
 (If you don’t own a miter saw, many hardware or home center stores rent them out.)

 Insert the trim and position it with a hammer, nailing the trim against the frame.
 Be sure to separate the nails every 8 inches.

-Measure the trim that is along the top outside door to the outer corners of each vertical trim pieces that you just tacked on.
+Measure the trim that is along the top outside door to the outer corners of each vertical trim piece that you just tacked on.
 Next, cut out a trim piece to that size and place nails in the top piece of trim to the header frame, separating the nails every 8 inches.
 If the trim is located on the inner side of the door, size it and cut a trim piece to fit between both vertical pieces.
 Then, place nails from the header on down.

-Now, you'll need to put a layer of primer to the treated spot.
+Now, you'll need to add a layer of primer to the treated spot.
 Once it's fully dry, apply a second coat.
 Keep in mind that the first layer may take up to two hours to completely dry.